kirstyrose/facebookFeed/README.md

 facebookFeed
 ============

-First, set you shizz up.
-Start here:
+Uses mostly Vanilla Javascript, but does need jquery to call Json.

+To claim your user, access token and secret, register as a dev, create a new app.

 https://developers.facebook.com/docs/

-Register as a dev, create a new app.

-Assuming you have already gained an access token, secret and user details:
+Assuming you have already gained an access token, secret and user details, change the configuration.

-1) Whack into script file

-2) set up vars

-3) make a div, give it a class of 'feed'(or change 'feed' to w/e suits you)

-4) prettify

-BOOM
+var config = {
+	// key/value
+	user: 'username',
+	access_token: 'accesstoken',
+	secret: 'yoursecret'
+};

+this is needed for the url to build correctly.

+Once you have set this up, create a div and classify it as ('.feed')

+$('.feed').append(feed.data[i].message);

+This will then append your data.